Corporate Social Responsibility

-Choosing sustainable materials and processes over conventional means using materials and methods that have a lower impact on both the environment, animals and workers as well as the end consumer.
-We work with organic cotton, recycled synthetics, modal and much more to come.
-Here you can find a full list of the sustainable and low-impact materials we work with.
+Choosing sustainable materials and processes over conventional means using materials and methods that have a lower impact on nature, makers as well as the end consumer.
+We work with organic cotton, recycled synthetics, modal and much more.
+Here you can find a full list of the sustainable and low-impact materials.

 Certifications & Standards

-For extra security and trust that our materials and processes are as sustainable and fair as we claim, we work with various different certifications, and standards covering materials, production processes and the employees in the factories we work with.
-We mainly work with GOTS, Fairtrade, Oeko-Tex, OCS, Bionic Finish Eco, GRS, FSC, SA-8000, non-mulesing and more to come.
+To assure that our materials and processes are as sustainable and fair as we and our suppliers claim, we work with various different certifications, and standards covering materials, production processes and the employees in the factories we work with.
+We mainly work with GOTS, Fairtrade, Oeko-Tex, OCS, Bionic Finish Eco, GRS, FSC, SA-8000.

 Building long-term and strongly trusted business relationships with our suppliers, profitable for both parties, is within our top priorities.
-But it is also important to represent and show how and why our criteria in our Code of Conduct to share our mutual responsibility of fair labour and safe working environment in the factories.
+Part of this is to build compliance within our Code of Conduct to share our mutual responsibility of fair labour and safe working environment in the factories.
 To do this, we arrange third party audits that are relevant to all our suppliers equally.
-The audits will always be made by a neutral and expert third party.
+The audits will always be made by an independent third party.
 They are both made by annual routine and regulations from the certifications our factories have, and, arranged by our own initiative and audit partner.
-Our audits are always announced, openly and honestly discussed and followed up together with the supplier and third party auditor to gain best possible improvement plan together onward.
+Our audits are always announced, openly discussed and followed up together with the supplier and third party auditor to gain best possible improvement plan together onward.

 In textile production there will always be waste materials, energy, water and chemicals.
 Upcycling is a working way we follow for a relatively large amount of our waste.
 It means the waste materials are used to create new products with new value and purpose.
 This makes us take responsibility of the resources we have already used and minimize our waste to landfill.
 All our upcycled products are marked with our ”upcycle” hangtag.

-Mini Rodini loves animals and because of both animal welfare reasons and also harmful chemical risk, we avoid the following materials until they are to us eventually proven to do better: Leather, exotic skins, suede, fur, down, feathers, angora wool, sheep wool with mulesing, conventional silk.
+Mini Rodini loves animals and because of both animal welfare reasons and also harmful chemical risk, we avoid the following materials until they are to us eventually proven to do better: Leather, exotic skins, suede, fur, down, feathers, angora wool, and conventional silk.
 Instead, we use these alternative as well as sustainable and fair materials.

 What you buy matters!

-Also, when looking at the total lifetime of a product, it is proved that the user phase has the most influence on the environment, so how you take care of the product is very important.
+Also, when looking at the total lifetime of a product, it is proved that the user phase has a very large influence on the environment, so how you take care of the product is very important.
 To best care for your garments in a sustainable way and to make them last even longer, please see our garment care.

 Working with chemicals

 Mini Rodini has a list of prohibited and limit value substances that all suppliers must sign and comply with.
-The list is based on EU’s chemical regulation REACH (Registration, Evaluation, Authorization of Chemicals) and also include actively added substances and more strict limit values per sustance than REACH, because we believe it is needed to actually call a product and production environmentally and healthly safe.
+The list is based on EU’s chemical regulation REACH and also include actively added substances and more strict limit values per substance than REACH, because we believe it is needed to actually call a product and production environmentally and safe.